 \subsection{Results of RLBench-18 Tasks}

-Table \ref{table:rlbench} summarizes the evaluation results across 18 RLBench tasks.
+Table \ref{table:rlbench} summarizes the evaluation results for 18 RLBench tasks.
 In this multi-task imitation learning, the proposed GPA-RAM achieves SOTA performance in terms of both average success rate and task consistency.
 For the average success rate, our GPA-RAM (\textbf{87.5\%}) surpasses the previous SOTA method, ARP$^+$~\cite{arp} (\textbf{84.9\%}).
-The improvement is even more pronounced when compared to the widely-used RVT2~\cite{goyal2024rvt2} baseline, where our method shows an \textbf{8.2\%} increase (from \textbf{79.3\%}).
+The improvement is even more pronounced when compared to the widely used RVT2~\cite{goyal2024rvt2} baseline, where our method shows an \textbf{8.2\%} increase (from \textbf{79.3\%}).
 This SOTA performance is reinforced by the Average Rank metric (lower is better), where our GPA-RAM (\textbf{2.28}) also achieves the top score, demonstrating superior consistency compared to ARP$^+$ (\textbf{3.28}) and RVT2 (\textbf{4.53}).
 Notably, the standalone RAM achieves an \textbf{84.7\%} success rate and an Average Rank of \textbf{3.22}.
 This performance is comparable to the previous SOTA ARP$^+$, and superior in terms of ranking, while outperforming the RVT2 baseline by \textbf{5.4\%}, thereby validating the effective spatial feature extraction capability of RAM.

 This advantage in precision is also evident when comparing GPA-RAM (95.0\%) directly against ARP$^+$ (78.4\%) in the ``Insert Peg'' task.
 The ``Grasp-Pretraining Augmentation'' (GPA) component provides a clear benefit in other tasks demanding high-precision grasping.
 For example, in ``Stack Cups'', our method achieves 84.8\% success compared to ARP$^+$'s 80.0\%.
-Furthermore, in the challenging ``Sort Shape'' task, GPA-RAM significantly outperforms ARP$^+$ (66.0\% vs 46.4\%), demonstrating a consistent edge in fine-grained manipulation.
+Furthermore, in the challenging ``Sort Shape'' task, GPA-RAM outperforms ARP$^+$ (66.0\% vs 46.4\%), demonstrating a consistent edge in fine-grained manipulation.

-The effectiveness of our GPA module is further validated by comparing GPA-RAM to its non-GPA counterpart, RAM.
-In the ``Stack Cups'' and ``Sort Shape'' tasks, integrating GPA boosts the success rates by \textbf{22.8\%} (from 62.0\% to 84.8\%) and \textbf{11.0\%} (from 55.0\% to 66.0\%) respectively.
-This demonstrates that GPA effectively draws on grasping priors learned from pre-trained models to enhance fine-grained manipulation affordance, compensating for the limitations of pure spatial in capturing precise grasping cues.
+The contribution of GPA was further isolated by comparing GPA-RAM with its non-GPA counterpart, RAM.
+Integrating GPA increased the success rates on ``Stack Cups'' and ``Sort Shape'' by \textbf{22.8 percentage points} (from 62.0\% to 84.8\%) and \textbf{11.0 percentage points} (from 55.0\% to 66.0\%), respectively.
+These gains show that grasp-pose priors contribute most strongly to tasks requiring precise object acquisition and alignment.